ShaunCurtis/Blazr.BaseComponents/readme.md

 # Building Blazor Base Components

-In this article I'll decribe how to build three base components you can use in your Blazor applications.
-They form a hierarchy: changing the inheritance to a higher level base simply adds extra functionality.
-The top level component is a *Black Box Replacement* for `ComponentBase` with some added features.
-Change the inheritance on `FetchData` or `Counter` or any other component and you won't see a difference.
+## Introduction

+This articles describes how to build a suite of three base components for Blazor.

 Before I dive into the detail, consider this simple component which displays a Bootstrap Alert.